Samsung has been on a bit of a roll with its smartwatches, and rumours are growing about the release of the Samsung Gear

 Samsung's Bixby digital voice assistant has only just launched alongside the Galaxy S8 and S8+ smartphones, but it's already expected to replace S Voice on Samsung's Gear smartwatches, wearables and smart home devices.

 Recently, when we asked a Samsung rep if Bixby was coming to the Gear smartwatches in future, he said: "Definitely, Bixby is the assistant that we're going to empower many other Samsung devices with – the watch, the TV, the fridge."

 Great, so it's a lock for the Gear S4?
-Well, that's unclear, with the rep also noting that there's no specific roadmap for when the fully-fledged Bixby will arrive on wrists.
+Well, don't bank on it, with the rep also noting that there's no specific roadmap for when the fully-fledged Bixby will arrive on wrists.
 There's also the forthcoming Bixby-powered earbuds, to take on the Apple AirPods, which would be a neat assistant to the Gear S4.

 Where does S Patch fit in?

 Since it first teased the idea of the dedicated health and wellbeing device back in January 2016 at CES, we've been waiting to see what would become of the S Patch.
 And while things stayed silent for some time, a FCC listing for the device recently surfaced, indicating Sammy is gearing up to launch an S-Patch 3 to the masses.

 Just when that might happen, mind, is obviously unknown.
-When it does eventually drop, it could feature some interesting interactivity with the company's next smartwatch, since Bluetooth connectivity is on board for the ride.
+But when it does eventually drop, it could feature some interesting interactivity with the company's next smartwatch, since Bluetooth connectivity is on board for the ride.
 This could potentially deliver data – such as PPG, skin temperature, galvanic skin response and body fat analysis – in real-time to the Gear S4, which could be fed into the wider S Health picture.